Aerospace and Defense Firm Struggles to Integrate Acquisition

 Montieth & Company developed a gradual transition plan centered on addressing employees’ concerns by including them in the integration process as much as possible.
 We also ensured that senior executives visited and conducted “all-hands” sessions with employees at key junctures.

-The focus was on job mapping, benefits, training, and compensation to make sure the employees realized that their concerns were acknowledged and understood.
+The focus of the company integration was on job mapping, benefits, training, and compensation to make sure the employees realized that their concerns were acknowledged and understood.
 We gathered feedback regularly, which management used to take action and acknowledge and address concerns.
 Milestone successes were communicated internally via newsletters and externally via the news media.

-In less than a year and half, the company was completely integrated with less than 6% attrition, while the profits nearly doubled.
+In less than a year and half, the company was completely integrated with less than 6% attrition, while the profits nearly doubled thanks to M&Co’s integration consulting services.